-At the second appointment, you will be given a tablet (called mifepristone) to swallow.
-This blocks the pregnancy hormone that is necessary for the pregnancy to continue.
+To begin the abortion, you'll be given a tablet (called mifepristone) to swallow.
+This blocks the pregnancy hormone that's necessary for the pregnancy to continue.

-At the third visit (one or two days later) you will be given prostaglandin tablets (called misoprostol or gemeprost).
+At your next appointment, (usually one or two days later) you'll be given prostaglandin tablets (called misoprostol or gemeprost).
 Misoprostol can be used in the vagina or taken by mouth; gemeprost can only be used in the vagina.
 This causes the uterus (womb) lining to break down and you will start to bleed.
 You may feel cramping pains similar to period pains; you will be offered pain-relieving drugs.
 The pregnancy is lost with the bleeding just like a miscarriage.
-This normally happens four to six hours after using the prostaglandin tablets.
+This normally happens 4–6 hours after using the prostaglandin tablets.

 The drugs used for early medical abortion are also used for abortion later in pregnancy.
 Because the abortion is being carried out later in the pregnancy it may take longer, and higher and repeat doses of prostaglandin may need to be used, along with pain-relieving drugs.
 The abortion is like having a late miscarriage and is usually completed in time for you to return home on the same day, but sometimes it is necessary to stay overnight, particularly when the abortion is carried out later in the pregnancy.

-Vacuum aspiration from seven to 15 weeks of pregnancy
+Vacuum aspiration up to 15 weeks of pregnancy

 Vacuum aspiration (sometimes called suction abortion) involves a small tube being inserted into the vagina, through the cervix (entrance to the uterus) and into the uterus to remove the pregnancy by suction.